EnriqueShrem/B3-Robotics/README.md

 # Robotics Final Project - Group B3
 In this repository we cover the contents about the final project of the Introduction to Robotics course.
+See also: https://github.com/EnriqueShrem/B3-RoboticsLab.

 ## Project Details